11 Best Places You Can Change Your Coins for Cash For Free

 You have to cash them.
 Coins to Cash!

 You might be wondering “How” to change coins to cash?
-Well, here are a few ways to put that spare change to use productively.
+Here are a few ways to put that spare change to use productively.

 Coin Counting Machine

-There are coin counting machines in front of a grocery store or in a supermarket.
-The most popular machine is Coinstar Machine allows you to change coins to cash, gift cards or donations.
-It counts up to $3000 worth of coins.
+There are coin-counting machines in front of a grocery store or a supermarket.
+The most popular device is Coinstar; Machine allows you to change coins for cash, gift cards, or donations.
+It counts up to $3000 worth of coins.coins counter

 How does it work?